itsWindows11/OwlCore.Storage.OneDrive/README.md

 ## Usage

-Before you begin, obtain an instance of a `GraphClient` from either:
+Before you begin, obtain an instance of a `GraphServiceClient` from either:
 - The official [`Microsoft.Graph`](https://learn.microsoft.com/en-us/graph/sdks/create-client?tabs=CS) libraries.
 - The [`CommunityToolkit.Graph`](https://github.com/CommunityToolkit/Graph-Controls) helpers.
 Recommended for apps in the Microsoft Store.